 Financially preparing for a new baby

-To get you started, here are some of our tips for financially preparing for a new baby:
+To get you started, here are some of our tips for keeping an eye on the money when there’s a new baby in your life:

 1. Figure out your budget and stick to it

-We know that it can be tough to walk around the baby department and resist the urge to buy it all so before you dive in, it’s essential that you decide your budget and stick to it.
+We know that it can be tough to walk around the baby department and resist the urge to buy it all so decide your budget and stick to it.
 This will help you keep track of all your finances and will help to manage your spending.
-Creating an annual household budget is a great way to keep on top of things
+Managing your household cost of living is a great way to keep on top of things.

 2. Start saving now

-Not everything you need will need to be purchased new.
-You will probably have family or friends who have unwanted baby furniture, clothes or items that they can borrow or gift to you.
-This will save you from splashing out for new items and can really reduce the amount of money you spend on baby.
+Not everything you need has to be new.
+You can think about cost effective options as well.
+Family or friends may have baby furniture, or clothes that they’ve grown out of and can give you.
+This will save you from splashing out for new stuff and can reduce the amount of money you spend.

-Now is a great time to sit down with your partner so you are financially prepared for your future.
+Now is a good time to sit down with your partner so you are financially prepared for your future.
 There will be lots more things to think about like childcare, schools or if you or your partner will be returning to work.
-If you start thinking about these things now it will ease the financial pressure on you later on
+If you start thinking about these things now it will ease the financial pressure on you later.

-Terms and conditions apply.
-Allied Irish Bank, p.l.c is regulated by the Central Bank of Ireland
+Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.